joverbey/joverbey.github.io/_posts/2017-09-24-building-a-lexer-with-flex-part-1.md

 ## Lex and Flex

 Recall from the previous post that every token type corresponds to a pattern.
-For example, in JavaScript, the T_VAR token type always corresponded to the lexeme <tt>var</tt>, while the T_IDENTIFIER token type corresponded to any identifier (a string of one or more characters, where (1) every character is either a letter, decimal digit, underscore, or dollar sign; (2) the first character is not a decimal digit; and (3) the string is not a reserved word like <tt>if</tt> or <tt>while</tt>).
+In our JavaScript example, the token type we called T_VAR always corresponded to the lexeme <tt>var</tt>, while the token type T_IDENTIFIER corresponded to any identifier (a string of one or more characters, where (1) every character is either a letter, decimal digit, underscore, or dollar sign; (2) the first character is not a decimal digit; and (3) the string is not a reserved word like <tt>if</tt> or <tt>while</tt>).

 In general, a lexical analyzer can be described by a list of rules, something like this.